Tochukz/AWS-Solution-Architect/Udemy-Neal-Davis/readme.md

 253. Encrypt and Decrypt Data with AWS KMS

 __Section 17: Web, Mobile, ML and Cost Management__
-281. Process and Analyse Vidoes
+281. Process and Analyse Videos